Restoring Connectivity in Vascular Segmentation using a Learned Post-Processing Model: Introduction

 However, determining hyperparameters for these filters can be challenging and there is no guarantee on the connectivity of the vascular tree.
 Alternative unsupervised methods, such as tracking~\cite{carrillo2007recursive} or minimal path methods~\cite{liao2017progressive} can ensure the structure connectivity.
 Nevertheless, these methods require a time-consuming user interaction to define seed points.
 All these approaches are further limited by having to explicitly model blood vessels.

 Supervised methods, and in particular deep learning-based ones, offer the power to represent complex phenomena by learning implicit functions, provided there are sufficient annotations on the target application.
 Several approaches dedicated to vascular segmentation were proposed \cite{tetteh2020deepvesselnet, mou2021cs2, sanchesa2019cerebrovascular}.
-More recently, approaches were developed to improve vascular connectivity of the segmentation results.
+More recently, approaches were developed to improve the vascular connectivity of the segmentation results.
 Classic vesselness filters were used to help the network model tubular shapes~\cite{shi2022local, peng2023curvilinear}.
 Alternative approaches focused on adapting the segmentation architecture to facilitate the learning of a function that preserves connectivity.
 Attention modules~\cite{vaswani2017attention} were incorporated into architectures such as U-Net~\cite{mou2021cs2}\modif{, and a topology-aware feature synthesis network was proposed to correct the prediction topology based on the Euler characteristic \cite{li2023robust}.} Proxy tasks were also introduced to help the model focus on the structure topology such as the centerline extraction or distance-map computation \cite{keshwani2020topnet}.
-Many works proposed dedicated loss functions to improve the result connectivity ~\cite{shit2021cldice, rougé2023cascaded, lin2023dtu,hu2019topology, clough2020topological, hakim2021regularizer, qiu2023corsegrec}.
+Many works proposed dedicated loss functions to improve the result connectivity~\cite{shit2021cldice, rougé2023cascaded, lin2023dtu,hu2019topology, clough2020topological, hakim2021regularizer, qiu2023corsegrec}.
 All these connectivity-preserving strategies assume that a large annotated dataset is available, which is rarely the case in vascular imaging applications.

-Another research direction was explored consisting in the design of post-processing techniques dedicated to the reconnection of vascular segmentations results.
+Another research direction was explored consisting of the design of post-processing techniques dedicated to the reconnection of vascular segmentation results.
 Various algorithms have been suggested, relying on centerlines \cite{du2023retinal}, graphs \cite{mou2020DDN, joshi2011identification}, and contour completion processes \cite{zhang2018reconnection}.
 These approaches are complex to use due to their high dependence on parameter selection, and none of them provide the code necessary to reproduce or compare their results.